Steven Santini: Professional

+Leaving the Kings at the conclusion of his contract, Santini was signed to a one-year, two-way contract with the Tampa Bay Lightning on July 1, 2024.

 Personal life

 Santini's grandfather, Bob, coached hockey at Mount Saint Michael Academy in the Bronx and founded the Catholic High School Hockey League which became part of New York's Catholic High School Athletic Association.
 Santini's father, Steve, played college hockey at Maine and his uncle, Rob, played at Iona.
 Steve and Rob later opened Brewster Ice Arena in Brewster, New York where Santini grew up playing hockey.
 Santini's three sisters also attended John F. Kennedy Catholic High School.

 Santini is Catholic and his decision to attend Boston College was based in part on its being a Jesuit institution.